rreusser/regl-operators/README.md

 This module provides a template for fullscreen operators in regl.
 It does this by defining a single fullscreen triangle which covers the screen.
 It returns the definition of the operator (by default, a simply copy) which you may then turn into a regl command.
 Any or all of the default setup may be overridden.

+## Installation

+Not yet on npm.
+Waiting on a bit more thought and refinement.

 ## Example

 The default behavior is a copy operator that writes the result to `props.dest` (which is implicitly the screen if that's null/undefined).
 To copy from a `src` texture to the screen: